linc-lion/linc-webapp/README.md

 # linc-webapp
 LINC-webapp is a website that allows Lion Guardians to identify lions in Africa.

+## Deployment

+The GHA [workflow](https://github.com/linc-lion/linc-webapp/actions/workflows/deploy.yml) (deployment.yml)
+automates the deployment of the Linc Detector service to Heroku.
+The inputs required for deployment include the environment and branch configuration.

 # License

 LINC is an open source shared database and facial recognition